sindresorhus/Defaults/readme.md

 `Defaults.AnySerializable` only available for `Value` which conforms to `Defaults.Serializable`.

-Warn: The type erasure should only be used when there's no other way to handle it.
-It has much worse performance.
+Warn: The type erasure should only be used when there's no other way to handle it because it has much worse performance.
+It should only be used in wrapped types.
+For example, wrapped in `Array`, `Set` or `Dictionary`.

 #### Primitive type